Courtesy of CreativeCommons

 What’s there: Mangrove islands, rare palm trees, and tropical reefs in a park that’s 95 percent water

 Why now: The Biscayne National Park Institute recently launched guided eco-adventures that educate park visitors.
 Delve into local ecology during a trip to remote Elliott Key; spot graceful southern stingrays or one of four species of sea turtles on snorkeling tours of the colorful Florida Reef.
-Expanded offerings may soon include “paddlebirding” excursions to see mangrove cuckoos and great blue herons.
+Biscayne is one of 11 national parks in Florida, and expanded offerings may soon include “paddlebirding” excursions to see mangrove cuckoos and great blue herons.

 What’s there: Vast dunes, twisting slot canyons, and vistas from the 11,049-foot Telescope Peak